duarte152/andy-dashboard/emails_supervisores_uk.md

 ## EMAIL 1 - Prof. Brendan Delaney (Imperial College London) 🔥 PRIORIDADE MÁXIMA

 **Para:** brendan.delaney@imperial.ac.uk
-**Assunto:** Prospective MPhil/PhD Applicant - Clinical AI Implementation & Learning Health Systems | Imperial 2027
+**Assunto:** Prospective MRes Student - Clinical AI Implementation & Learning Health Systems | Imperial 2027

 ---

 Dear Professor Delaney,

-I am writing to inquire about the possibility of pursuing an MPhil or PhD under your supervision at Imperial College London, with a potential start in 2027.
+I am writing to inquire about the possibility of pursuing an MRes under your supervision at Imperial College London, with a potential start in 2027.

 My name is Thiago Rocha Duarte, currently working as Product Specialists & Product Enablement Lead at Laudite, a HealthTech SaaS company in the medical imaging and clinical reporting space.
 Over four years, I have worked directly with radiologists, pathologists, and endoscopists as they navigate new digital workflows, sitting at the junction between clinical need, product capability, and the organisational realities of healthcare delivery.